 You can have your stroller delivered to most hotels within three to four miles around Disneyland.
-City Stroller Rentals may also deliver to hotels outside that area.
-For some hotels, you do not need to be present for drop-off and pick-up.
+City Stroller Rentals may also deliver to hotels outside of that area.
+For some hotels, you do not need to be present for drop-off and pickup.
 For others, you need to meet the vendor.
 As of Dec.
-1, 2019, Disneyland Resort Hotel guests must meet outside vendors in person at specified locations for delivery and pickup.
+1, 2019, Disneyland Resort Hotel guests must meet most outside vendors in person at specified locations for delivery and pickup, except for ScooterBug rentals.

 - Pooh Corner